pereirawe/gitwitchai/README.md

-# WitchAI
+# GitWitchAI

-WitchAI is a Visual Studio Code extension that enhances your development workflow by utilizing OpenAI's API to suggest commit messages based on the changes you've made in your project files.
+GitWitchAI is a Visual Studio Code extension that enhances your development workflow by utilizing OpenAI's API to suggest commit messages based on the changes you've made in your project files.

 ## Features